The Discovery of Moses

+The Discovery of Moses is an oil on canvas history painting by the English artist Edwin Long, from 1886.
+It is also known as Pharaoh's Daughter.
+It is held in the City Museum and Art Gallery, in Bristol.

+History and description

-The Discovery of Moses is an 1886 history painting by the British artist Edwin Long.
-Also known as Pharaoh's Daughter it depicts the Old Testament scene the Finding of Moses, a popular subject in art from the Renaissance onwards.
-The infant Moses is discovered in a basket by the Pharaoh's daughter and her handmaidens while they are bathing in the River Nile.
+It depicts the Old Testament scene of the Finding of Moses, a popular subject in art from the Renaissance onwards.
+The infant Moses is discovered in a basket by the Pharaoh's daughter and her handmaidens, while they are bathing in the River Nile.
+The scene exudes a great sense of sensuality and exoticism.

 It was displayed at the Royal Academy's Summer Exhibition of 1886 at Burlington House in London.
 The work was a stylistic inspiration for the film director Cecil B. DeMille's epic silent film The Ten Commandments.
-Today the painting is in the collection of the City Museum and Art Gallery in Bristol, having been acquired in 1908.
+Today the painting is in the Bristol Museum & Art Gallery, having been acquired in 1908.